yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 An Identifier Owner (IdO), that we can associate in the primary use case to a content provider (also referred to as Domain Name Owner, DNO), has agreements in place with one or more NDC (Name Delegation Consumer) to use and attest its identity.

-In the primary use case, we consider a CDN provider contracted to serve the IdO content over HTTPS.
+In the primary use case, we consider a Content Delivery Network (CDN) provider contracted to serve the IdO content over HTTPS.
 The CDN terminates the HTTPS connection at one of its edge cache servers and needs to present its clients (browsers, mobile apps, set-top-boxes) a certificate whose name matches the authority of the URL that is requested, i.e., that of the IdO.
-Understandably, most IdOs balk at sharing their long-term private keys with another organization and, equally, delegates would rather not have to handle other parties' long-term secrets.
+Understandably, some IdOs may balk at sharing their long-term private keys with another organization and, equally, delegates would rather not have to handle other parties' long-term secrets.
 Other relevant use cases are discussed in {{further-use-cases}}.

 This document describes a profile of the ACME protocol {{!RFC8555}} that allows the NDC to request from the IdO, acting as a profiled ACME server, a certificate for